 This information tells you about having a CT scan with us (following referral by your doctor) and aims to answer any questions you might have.

-Please read this leaflet carefully and if there are any questions or concerns then contact us on 01923 844915 between the hours of 9am and 5pm Monday to Friday.
+Please read this information carefully and if you have any questions or concerns then contact us on 01923 886311 between 9am and 5pm Monday to Friday.

-CT (X-ray Computed Tomography) is a scanning technique which uses X-rays and a computer to create a series of cross-sectional images of structures inside the body, including the internal organs, blood vessels and bone.
+CT (Computed Tomography) is a scanning technique which uses X-rays and a computer to create a series of cross-sectional images of structures inside the body, including the internal organs, blood vessels and bone.

 The images may be useful in diagnosing illness, guiding further tests or treatments, and monitoring existing conditions.

 The CT scanner is a large, quiet machine with a large, 78cm deep ring.
 You will need to be able to lie on your back on the scanning couch, which will move you through the ring.

 The scan involves exposure to radiation in the form of X-rays.
 With our modern CT scanner our aim is to ensure that if you have a scan with us the benefits from making the correct diagnosis or receiving treatment outweigh any risk involved with the CT scan itself.